20 Dealing with Missing Categorical Data

 The next chapter will go back to numerical data and explore the issue of scaling.

-If this book helped you today, consider supporting the project.
-In return, you'll get the Complete Edition with companion Python code and video walkthroughs.
+If this book helped you today, consider supporting the project by buying the ebook, including notebooks and video walkthroughs.